-Our work is significantly different from all samplespecific methods [2, 71, 36, 76].
+Our work is significantly different from all samplespecific methods (Alaifari et al., 2019; Xiang et al., 2019; Liu et al., 2020; Yang et al., 2019).
 In fact, we construct a single set of vectors.
-Similarly to [65], we aim to improve the generalization to out-of-domain data.
-However, unlike them, as can be seen in Figure 3, we do not add any points, making ours a perturbation method.
-Additionally, by not making any assumptions on the object nor the kind of sensor, our method has a wider applicability than that of [65].
-Moreover, we preserve the plausibility of our adversarial examples by considering occlusion constraints, which were ignored so far, and making our perturbations sensor-aware.
-We achieve this by shifting points only along the sensor ray.
-Furthermore, our method differs from previous works as it generates adversarial examples via transferable learned vector fields.
+Similarly to Tu et al. (2020), we aim to improve the generalization to out-of-domain data.
+However, unlike them, as can be seen in Fig. 3, we do not add any points, making ours a perturbation method.
+Additionally, by not making any assumptions on the object nor the kind of sensor, our method has a wider applicability than that of Tu et al. (2020).
+Moreover, we preserve the plausibility of our adversarial examples by considering occlusion